tinoetzold/PV-Prognose/README.md

 - Installed panels on West side rooftop (azimuth = 281 deg west): 8 x 355 W = 2840 W
 - Inverter: Kostal Plenticore Plus 4.2 (4.2 kWp)

+The basic configuration of the PV System is done in the configuration.ini-file  in the SolarSystem-Section.

+# Verification
+## Irradiation Models

+The DWD Mosmix forecast provides global irradiation (ghi) values in a hourly resulution.
+To run the PVLIB Model Chain, also the diffuse horizontal irradiation (dhi) and the direct normal irradiation (dni) is required.

+## Direct Normal Irradiation (dni)

+PVLIB comes up with a couple of alogrithms to determine dni from ghi.
+Here we use multiple of them, but the DISC model seems to work good.

+## Diffuse Horizontal Irradiation (dhi)
+For dhi computation, the Erbs model is used.
+It showed a good compliance between forecasted and measured (by DWD) values.

 # Outputs
 ## CSV-File with all data

 After running the main.py, a csv-file carrying wheater data, irradiation and computet PV system results.

-### DC-Paramters
+This file is stored in the "output" directory.

+# Internals
+## DC-Paramters (from PVLIB source code)

         * i_sc : Short-circuit current (A)
         * i_mp : Current at the maximum-power point (A)